-- FOR the election of each of the three directors nominated by the Board and named in this proxy statement as Class III directors to serve for a three-year term (Proposal No. 1); - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020 (Proposal No. 2); - FOR the approval, on an advisory basis, of executive compensation, as described in this proxy statement (Proposal No. 3); - FOR the approval, on an advisory basis, of the frequency of future advisory votes on executive compensation of every one year (Proposal No. 4); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.
+- FOR the election of each of the three directors nominated by the Board and named in this proxy statement as class II directors to serve for a three-year term (Proposal No. 1); - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 (Proposal No. 2); - FOR the approval, on an advisory basis, of executive compensation, as described in this proxy statement (Proposal No. 3); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.

-Beneficial Owners: Shares Registered in the Name of a Broker, Bank or Other Nominee.
-If you are a beneficial owner and you do not provide your broker, bank or other nominee that holds your shares with voting instructions, then your broker, bank or other nominee will determine if it has discretion to vote on each matter.
+Beneficial Owners: Shares Registered in the Name of a Broker, Bank, or Other Nominee.
+If you are a beneficial owner and you do not provide your broker, bank, or other nominee that holds your shares with voting instructions, then your broker, bank, or other nominee will determine if it has discretion to vote on each matter.
 Brokers do not have discretion to vote on non-routine matters.
-Proposal No. 1 (election of directors), Proposal No. 3 (approval of the advisory vote on executive compensation) and Proposal No. 4 (approval of the frequency of the advisory votes on executive compensation) are not considered routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
-As a result, if you do not provide voting instructions to your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1, Proposal No. 3, and Proposal No. 4, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
+Proposal No. 1 (election of directors) and Proposal No. 3 (approval of the advisory vote on executive compensation) are not considered routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
+As a result, if you do not provide voting instructions to your broker, bank, or other nominee, then your broker, bank, or other nominee may not vote your shares with respect to Proposal No. 1 and Proposal No. 3, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
 For additional information regarding broker non-votes, see "What are the effects of abstentions and broker non-votes?" below.